patrickjamesmardis/longDistanceLamp/README.md

         scene.add(ambientLight);
 ```

-A perspective camera is used to display the scene in the browser, and the renderer is set up using the window's width and height, and the device's pixel ratio.
+A perspective camera is used to display the scene in the browser, and the renderer is set up using the window's width and height and the device's pixel ratio.
 It is then attached to the ```<section id="threeScene">``` HTML element in index.html

 ```js
         let w = window.innerWidth;